- names, job titles, contact and address details

 - details of superannuation and insurance arrangements

-- educational qualifications, employment history and salary
+- educational qualifications, employment history, salary and referee reports

 - visa or work permit status